-"His being so sure of succeeding was wrong," said she, "and certainly ought not to have appeared; but consider how much it must increase his disappointment."
+'His being so sure of succeeding was wrong,' said she, 'and certainly ought not to have appeared; but consider how much it must increase his disappointment!'

-"Indeed," replied Elizabeth, "I am heartily sorry for him; but he has other feelings which will probably soon drive away his regard for me.
-You do not blame me, however, for refusing him?"
+'Indeed,' replied Elizabeth, 'I am heartily sorry for him; but he has other feelings, which will probably soon drive away his regard for me.
+You do not blame me, however, for refusing him?'

-"Blame you!
-Oh, no."
+'Blame you!
+Oh, no.'

-"But you blame me for having spoken so warmly of Wickham?"
+'But you blame me for having spoken so warmly of Wickham?'

-"No-I do not know that you were wrong in saying what you did."
+'No-I do not know that you were wrong in saying what you did.'

-"But you will know it, when I have told you what happened the very next day."
+'But you will know it, when I tell you what happened the very next day.'